glic3rinu/passlib/docs/lib/passlib.context-tutorial.rst

 Overview
 ========
-The central class in the :mod:`passlib.context` module is the :class:`!CryptContext` class.
+The :mod:`passlib.context` module contains one main class: :class:`!passlib.context.CryptContext`.
 This class is designed to take care of many of the more frequent coding patterns which occur in applications that need to handle multiple password hashes at once: